19bufordcarl/CarlRPG/Myth & Shadow/Magic/Enchanting/Enchanting.md

 Enchanting is the process by which magical effects are infused into items.

+# Low Level (Below 5th)

 ## Enchanting Charges

 You can enchant [Silvered](../../Items/Material%20Properties/Silvered%20Property.md) or [Mythril](../Mythril.md) items with [Spells](../Spells.md), and grant it a *charge* of that spell.
-You can spend a charge on [Weapons](../../Items/Weapons.md) as part of an [Attack](../../Game%20Procedures/Attack.md).
+You can spend a charge on that item as an [Action](../../Game%20Procedures/Action.md) to cast the stored spell.
 Only items that are either [Silvered](../../Items/Material%20Properties/Silvered%20Property.md) or [Mythril](../Mythril.md) can be enchanted.

+### Using Charges

+1. A charge can be used as an [Action](../../Game%20Procedures/Action.md), causing the [Spell](../Spells.md) to take effect.
+	1. You don't make an additional [Spellcasting Roll](../Spellcasting.md#The%20Spellcasting%20Roll).
+		1. If the [Spell](../Spells.md) text references [The Spellcasting Roll](../Spellcasting.md#The%20Spellcasting%20Roll), treat it as the minimum roll required for that spell. *Which is (10 + (2 x [Spell Level](../Spell%20Level.md)))*
+	2. If the spell requires [Concentration](../Concentration.md), the enchantment does not.
+2. Enchantments can benefit from [Upcast](../Spellcasting.md#Upcast) effects.

-### Quick Charging Procedure
+## Quick Charging Procedure

 Quick charging lets players enchant items rapidly.
 It requires:

 1. Your [Favored Ability](../../Player%20Characters/Favored%20Ability.md) to be your [Spellcasting Discipline](../The%20Spellcasting%20Disciplines/Spellcasting%20Disciplines.md).
-	2. *Or* your [Spellcasting Discipline](../The%20Spellcasting%20Disciplines/Spellcasting%20Disciplines.md) ability score is at least 3.
+	1. *Or* your [Spellcasting Discipline](../The%20Spellcasting%20Disciplines/Spellcasting%20Disciplines.md) ability score is at least 3.
 2. A [Silvered](../../Items/Material%20Properties/Silvered%20Property.md) or [Mythril](../Mythril.md) item.
+	1. [Silvered](../../Items/Material%20Properties/Silvered%20Property.md) items can only hold up to [2nd Level Spells](../Spells/Mythril%20Spells/Level%202/2nd%20Level%20Spells.md).
-3. 10x the [Mythril](../Mythril.md) required to [Cast](../Spellcasting.md) the [Spell](../Spells.md) for the enchantment.
+3. 20x the [Mythril](../Mythril.md) required to [Cast](../Spellcasting.md) the [Spell](../Spells.md) for the enchantment.
 4. Make [The Spellcasting Roll](../Spellcasting.md#The%20Spellcasting%20Roll) for that [Spell](../Spells.md).
 5. On a success, you have enchanted the magic item!
-	1. Quick charge potions lose their magic at the end of the day they were brewed.
+	1. Quick charge enchantments lose their magic at the next dawn.
-		1. Roughly 12 hours if you measuring time at that granularity.
-	2. Quick brewing takes 1 hour, it is usually done immediately after a [Long Rest](../../Game%20Procedures/Resting.md#Long%20Rest).
+	2. Quick charging takes 1 hour, it is usually done immediately after a [Long Rest](../../Game%20Procedures/Resting.md#Long%20Rest).
-		1. You can brew one potion during this time.
+		1. You can do one quick charge enchantment during this time.
-		2. Doing more than one quick brew in a day grants you the [Exhausted](../../Conditions/Exhausted.md) condition.
+		2. Your second attempt to quick charge in a day has [Disadvantage](../../Game%20Procedures/Dice%20Rolls/Disadvantage.md).
+			1. Subsequent attempts have the [Disadvantage](../../Game%20Procedures/Dice%20Rolls/Disadvantage.md) stack.
+				1. *The second one is 2d20 keep lowest, third is 3d20, fourth is 4d20, etc.*
+			2. A [Quick Brew](../Alchemy/Alchemy.md#Quick%20Brewing%20Procedure) counts as one of these procedures too.
 	3. A failure consumes all Mythril and yields bad water.

-### Creation Procedure

-Charge Enchanting requires:
+# High Level (5th and up)

+## True Charging Procedure

+True charging creates charge enchantments with no expiration date.
+It requires:

 1. Your [Favored Ability](../../Player%20Characters/Favored%20Ability.md) to be your [Spellcasting Discipline](../The%20Spellcasting%20Disciplines/Spellcasting%20Disciplines.md) *and* it's score is at least 5.
 	1. *Or* your [Spellcasting Discipline](../The%20Spellcasting%20Disciplines/Spellcasting%20Disciplines.md) ability score is at least 8.